wifinigel/WLANPiShark/README.md

 ![Screenshot2](https://github.com/wifinigel/WLANPiShark/blob/master/screenshot2.png)

 ## Caveats
-- Note that this is work in progress and I cannot guarantee its reliability - use at your own risk
+- Note that this is work in progress and I cannot guarantee its reliability, despite my very best efforts - use at your own risk.